 Montreal is expensive-we know-but with a little research and inventiveness, you can spend fabulous days in the city for under $20.
 There are so many things to do, so many festivals, so many activities…

 But don’t panic, because we’ve got a bucket list for Montreal for under $20!
-We’ll be broke, but bougie broke…
+You can be broke, but bougie broke…

-1. 99c takeaway coffee from Bodega and a stroll along the Lachine Canal: the great classic
+99c takeaway coffee from Bodega and a stroll along the Lachine Canal

 Bodega: 248 rue de la Montagne

-2Go to one of Vinorama’s trivia nights ($5 ticket, $10 glass of wine-and if you win the quiz, a bottle of wine is offered to the winning team).
+We go to one of Vinorama’s trivia nights ($5 ticket, $10 glass of wine – and if we win the quiz, a bottle of wine is offered to the winning team).

 Bowling Gplus: 920 rue Saint-Zotique